siplasplas/cli-cmd/README.md

         -vg is equivalent to -v -g
         -abc expands to three flags
-Flags and options in one group:
+Flags and parameters in one group:

-If the last character in the group is an option (takes a value), it must be last:
+If the last character in the group is a parameter (takes a value), it must be last:

         Value via separate arg: myprog mycmd -vo path Or inline with =: myprog mycmd -vo=path
-#### Free-form Arguments – Values Passed to Options or as Positional Arguments
+#### Free-form Arguments – Values Passed to Parameters or as Positional Arguments
-   Any string (including special characters like /, :, . or even -) is allowed as a value to an option or as a positional argument, provided it's not interpreted as a flag or command.
+   Any string (including special characters like /, :, . or even -) is allowed as a value to a parameter or as a positional argument, provided it's not interpreted as a flag or command.

    Examples: